Beginner’s Guide to Instructional Design

 User-Centred Design

 Design with the end-user in mind.
-Conduct user testing, gather feedback, and iterate based on user experiences.
+Conduct user testing, gather feedback, and improvise based on user experiences.
 This iterative process ensures that the final product aligns with learner needs.

 Accessibility